tiagoluis12/nasa-api-project/README.md

 Home Page: Displays NASA content, allows users to search, filter, and browse images/videos retrieved from NASA APIs via the backend.

 - **Detail Page**:
 Shows detailed information for a selected content item and retrieves similar images based on content.
+(BONUS)

 - **Service Layer**:
 The frontend contains service modules (e.g., for API calls) to communicate with the backend, ensuring a clear separation between UI components and data fetching logic.